 No would-be Jedi warrior is complete without a lightsaber.
 Part of the fascination people have with lightsabers is their individuality…

-You have the option to make your own lightsaber that suites your preferences and your combat style.
+You have the option to make your own lightsaber that suits your preferences and your combat style.

 After all, Luke Skywalker’s lightsaber was nothing like Count Dooku’s weapon and Darth Maul or Darth Vader had different colors and styles of weapons again.

-Below we have a homemade lighsaber tutorial followed by some videos on how to make a lightsaber prop for your movies!
+Below we have a homemade lighsaber tutorial with some videos on how to make a lightsaber prop for your movies!

 Aside from just the blade color, the saber’s hilt also needs to work for you too.
 Then there’s the matter of how many blades you want.
 Luke had a single blade saber, while Darth Maul’s weapon had two.

 So the first step in making your own lightsaber is to decide what kind of weapon you want to make.
 When you have an idea in mind that suits your preferences, you can begin working on creating the hilt.

 When you make a homemade lightsaber a simple hilt can be made out of some vacuum cleaner tubing or some piping purchased from the hardware store.